Reward4Waste is an app-based recycling solution – a unique digital deposit return scheme, or digital DRS

 FAQs

-Our technology is also ready to roll out for digital recycling or digital re-use.
-We are known as pioneers in digital recycling, having run 2 world-first Digital DRS projects in 2020/2021 and a recent evian project at Wimbledon reaching over 500,00 visitors.
+We are known as pioneers in digital returns, having run 2 world-first Digital DRS projects in 2020/2021 and in 2022 we collaborated with Danone on an evian project at Wimbledon, reaching over 500,00 visitors.
+Our cup reuse project can be found at Blenheim Palace and is due to roll out this summer 2023.

 Please get in touch and we can chat through how re-universe can work in your organisation.